nirmata/nirmata-plugin/README.md

+### Repository has been moved and maintained at https://github.com/jenkinsci/nirmata-plugin

 # Nirmata Plugin
 This plugin enables synchronization of YAML/JSON files stored in a Git repository with a Kubernetes application managed on the Nirmata platform.